qorix-group/score/docs/platform_management_plan/quality_management.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 4.1 Quality Resources
 """"""""""""""""""""""
-Dedicated :need:`PROCESS_rl__quality_manager` are elected, as the committers, in a meritocratic manner for the platform.
+Dedicated :need:`PROCESS_rl__quality_manager` are elected, following a methodology as done for the committers, which means in a meritocratic manner on project level.

 The :need:`PROCESS_rl__quality_manager`, supported by the :need:`PROCESS_rl__project_lead`, and all other stakeholders, will ensure that quality activities are actively planned, developed, analyzed, verified, tested, and managed throughout the life cycle of the project.